healygi/PP4/README.md

 - I tested if my project worked on different browsers such as - Google Chrome, Safari, Microsoft Edge and Firefox - with different resolutions.

-- I tested if my project worked on different browsers such as - Google Chrome, Safari, Microsoft Edge and Firefox - with different resolutions.

 - I tested if my project was responsive on a number of different devices- mobile, tablets, desktops from 320px to 1201px.
 I used developer tools to make sure my site works on all device sizes.

 - I sent my deployed link to friends and family to double check that it worked adequately on all different types of screens.